julietaumpierrez/documents-photoholmes/src/photoholmes/methods/adaptive_cfa_net/README.md

-# Adaptive CFA net: An Adaptive Neural Network for Unsupervised Mosaic Consistency Analysis in Image Forensics
+# Adaptive CFA Net: An Adaptive Neural Network for Unsupervised Mosaic Consistency Analysis in Image Forensics

 This is the implemenattion of the method by Bammey et al than can be found [here](https://openaccess.thecvf.com/content_CVPR_2020/papers/Bammey_An_Adaptive_Neural_Network_for_Unsupervised_Mosaic_Consistency_Analysis_in_CVPR_2020_paper.pdf).